 The agreements would effectively make it impossible for migrants to seek safety at the U.S. southern border – and endanger the lives of thousands of people fleeing violence and poverty in the Northern Triangle (El Salvador, Honduras, and Guatemala) region and other countries.

 The administration issued an interim final rule to implement the agreements with Guatemala, Honduras and El Salvador in late November.
-This means that the U.S. will begin to deport asylum seekers to these countries.
+The U.S. has begun deporting Honduran and Salvadoran asylum seekers to Guatemala and, in the coming weeks, intends to begin deporting asylum seekers to Honduras.

 Here's what you need to know: